 There are few things more comforting than a nice cup of hot chocolate.
-Chocolate has been a popular drink in Spain ever since Columbus brought back the good stuff from the New World, and you can get a decent cup of hot chocolate anywhere in Spain.
+Chocolate has been a popular non-alcoholic Spanish drink ever since Columbus brought back the good stuff from the New World, and you can get a decent cup of hot chocolate anywhere in Spain.
 But until you’ve had a cup of hot chocolate from Chocolatería San Ginés in Madrid, you can’t really claim to have had it at all.
 Trust me, Chocolatería San Ginés will ruin every other hot chocolate you’ll ever have!

 The hot chocolate here is thick, decadently rich, smooth and not too sweet.
 It hits the perfect balance between the subtle sweetness and chocolaty bitterness.
 The best way to enjoy this quintessential Spanish drink is to order a plate of golden fried churros for dipping into that heavenly dark chocolate.

 Chocolatería San Ginés in central Madrid has been open since 1894 and have kept Madrileños and tourists alike hooked on its bitter-sweet lusciousness ever since.
 This Madrid institution is open 24 hours a day, 7 days a week.
 They must be doing something right if people are still lining up for it after more than a hundred years.

 Locals come here in the early hours of the morning after a solid night of clubbing, followed by the tourists and cacao junkies for breakfast or a pick-me-up throughout the day.
 Make sure to include Chocolatería San Ginés on your self-guided walking tour of Madrid and treat yourself to the best hot chocolate in Spain.

 Recommended by De Wet & Jin from Museum of Wander